tahmidmehdi/dphmix/README.md

 Implements a Gibbs sampler with conjugate priors using the Chinese Restaurant Process for Dirichlet Process Mixture Models where the independent variates follow Normal, Bernoulli & Poisson distributions.
 It can handle must-link & can't-link constraints.

-Parameters are contained in dictionaries where keys=['mu','tau','p','lam'] where the values of 'mu' & 'tau' are lists of numbers with length G, the value of 'p' is a list of numbers with length B and the value of 'lam' is a list of numbers with length P. 'mu' & 'tau' represent means and precisions, respectively, of Gaussian features, 'p' represents probability parameters of Bernoullian features and 'lam' represents average rate parameters of Poissonian features.
-In every list, values are in the same order that their corresponding features appear in the data.

 Parameter | Data type | Description
 :---: | :---: | :---
 alpha | float>0 | required.
 The alpha parameter for the Dirichlet Process.
 Determines how precisely the model should look for clusters.
 Higher values will create more clusters.